woojin-lee713/official_genaiserver_wl/ReadMe.md

 ## Setting Up Environment Variables

 This project requires an OpenAI API key and a Flask secret key to function.
 You need to create a .env.secret file in the root directory of the project and add these keys.
+The original source code is safetly publish to the dokku environment and will NOT appear in any source code.
+If you would like to use this on your personal computer, please set your own unique Flask Key and OpenAI API Key.

 Create a .env.secret file in the project root directory: touch .env.secret